samuelbolugee/MaLeNAD/README.md

 # MaLeNAD
  An ML-powered news article analysis and fake news detection app, developed in Python, using Streamlit.
 Analyse news articles and discern between fact and fiction, with this tool powered by machine learning!
+You can access this application on the web here: https://malenad.streamlit.app/

 ## Overview
 Welcome to MaLeNAD, a machine learning-powered app for news article analysis and fake news detection.
 This tool provides functionalities for fake news prediction, natural language processing, and language translation.